Discover Brisbane’s best shopping destinations

 Oxford Street, Bulimba

-Right in the heart of Bulimba, on Brisbane’s East side, Oxford Street is guaranteed to satisfy your retail (and hangry) cravings.
+Right in the heart of Brisbane’s inner east, Bulimba’s Oxford Street is a haven from the bustling CBD—and guaranteed to satisfy your retail habit.

 Offering an eclectic mix of homeware, fashion and vintage stores, dozens of cafes and restaurants, and a beautiful park in the middle (a hot spot for picnicking under the jacaranda trees), Oxford Street is a unique shopping destination just minutes from the city by CityCat.
 With all the vibes of a small local village, Bulimba is perfect for a weekend shopping trip if you want to find something that little bit special.

 Local tip: For hand-selected sustainable wares, head to beautiful boutique, The Common Thread.
 For chic homewares hit up Indigo and for book lovers, Riverbend Books is a must-visit for coffee and a read.

 Winn, California and Bakery Lane, Fortitude Valley

 Thought it was only Melbourne that boasted a bustling laneway scene?
 Guess again.
 Brisbane’s laneway scene has exploded in recent years, with small bars and local independent boutiques breathing new life into Brisbane’s original alternative shopping destination.

 Connecting Ann, McLachlan and Brunswick Street, shop here for innovative local fashion brands, eclectic vintage threads, vinyl, handmade homewares, and one-of-a-kind pieces.
 Showcasing Brisbane up and coming art, music and dining talents, Winn Lane, California Lane and Bakery Lane connect the Valley’s vast bar, cafe and live music venues, creating a unique hub for shoppers looking for something out of the ordinary.